taazarel/Voheim/Blood Isulae.md

 | Languages              | Celestial (understand, not speak) |

 ## Features
-**Burning Blood:** When killed its blood will burn away at the victim who is within its same space.
+**Burning Blood:** When killed its blood will burn away at the victim who is within its same space. dealing 1d6 acid damage.
 **Infectious:** Can move into the same space as other creatures, and does not take movement penalties for difficult terrain.
 Up to four Isulae can be in the same space.

 ## Actions
 Bloodsucking: Attaches itself to the target on a successful hit (+3).
-Deals 1d6 necrotic and can be removed with a DC 10 athletics check.
+Deals 1d3-1 necrotic and can be removed with a DC 10 athletics check.